Courseiva

 Avoid using dictionary words or common phrases

+Options B and D are correct.
 Option B is correct because strong passwords should avoid dictionary words or common phrases, as these are vulnerable to dictionary attacks where attackers use precomputed lists of common words and phrases to crack passwords.
-Using such patterns significantly reduces the entropy of the password, making it easier to guess or brute-force.
+Option D is correct because including a mix of uppercase, lowercase, numbers, and symbols increases the password's entropy, making it much harder for attackers to guess or crack using brute-force methods.
+Using such patterns significantly reduces the vulnerability to both dictionary and brute-force attacks.

 Answer analysis